AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 As a general guideline, a 95% confidence level and an 80% statistical power are recommended.

 The sample size calculator (link provided above) asks you to decide on the statistical significance (recommendation: 95%), and the statistical power (recommendation: 80%).
 After entering the baseline conversion rate and the daily traffic across all offers, the spreadsheet outputs the number of visitors required for detecting a lift of 1%, 2%, 5%, 10%, 15%, and 20% with a probability equal to the specified power of the test.
-The spreadsheet also allows the user to input a custom minimum reliably detectable lift.
+The spreadsheet also lets the user input a custom minimum reliably detectable lift.
 Furthermore, the spreadsheet outputs the number of weeks required for the test based on the traffic level entered by the user.
-The required number of weeks is rounded up to the nearest whole week in order to avoid day-of-week effects influencing the results.
+The required number of weeks is rounded up to the nearest whole week to avoid day-of-week effects influencing the results.

 There is a trade-off between the minimum lift that can be reliably identified by the test and the required number of visitors.
 The figure below, which is valid for a baseline (control) conversion rate of 5%, shows strong diminishing returns for increasing the number of visitors.
 The minimum lift that can be reliably detected improves tremendously when adding the first few visitors to the test, but it takes an increasingly larger number of visitors to improve the test.
 The figure helps in finding an adequate tradeoff between the time required to run the test (as determined by the number of visitors required and the site traffic) and the minimum lift that can be reliably detected by the test.